 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can write to the Internal Revenue Service, Tax Products Coordinating Committee, SE:W:CAR:MP:T:M:S, 1111 Constitution Ave.
+You can send us comments from www.irs.gov/formspubs/.
+Click on "More Information" and then on "Comment on Tax Forms and Publications".
+You can write to the Internal Revenue Service, Tax Forms and Publications, SE:W:CAR:MP:TFP, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Do not send the tax form to this office.
 Instead, see When and Where To File, earlier.